isolate-org/documentation/docs/isolate/isolate.md

 This is why Isolate gives you ability to put entities into transactions which are responsible for saving states of those entities in storage when they are closed.

-Thanks to Isolate Unit of Work is hidden under transaction which can be changed at any point of your application lifecycle.
-Transaction is an missing abstraction between your application and any kind of data storage.
-Thanks to this simple interface you can easily start with database as a storage and switch to the web services without changing anything in your application layer.
-It would be as simple as replacing entity change handlers registered in entity definitions.
-Isn't that great?

 ## Isolate Core Concepts

 ### Isolate